BlastSlimey/shapezipelago/README.md

   - "Shapesanity" and its different types, put together with [].join(" ")
 - TECHNICAL:    merge level requirement generation using phases
 - TECHNICAL:    Rework building overrides for future mod compatibility
+- TECHNICAL:    Rework item receiving from "only index 0" to expected behavior
 ### Both
 - FEATURE:      Add bounty goal: collect mcguffins, enough of them reveal bounty (always fully randomized shape with up to 4 layers), checking that sends goal (not without enough mcguffins)
 - FEATURE:      Add Maximum goal: all other goals combined